-My mind would run at a thousand miles an hour and it was exhausting.
+There were times where my mind would run at a thousand miles an hour following my brain injury, and it was exhausting.
 I think after my trauma I was trying to look out for danger everywhere and attempting to control everything.
-I remember walking down an aisle in Sainsbury’s and feeling the to need to read every sign and product name.
+I remember walking down an aisle in Sainsbury’s supermarket and feeling the to need to read every sign and product name.
 Of course that’s ridiculous and impossible unless you’re there all day.
 But that was the first sign I needed Mindfulness in my life.
 I just didn’t know it yet.

 The information was too much and it was such an overload, and I don’t know even what I was trying to achieve.
 But that was my approach to everything whether I liked it or not.

-Jo from Headway started a group where one of the activities she went through was to teach us about mindfulness meditation.
-I’d a couple of times in the past tried sitting cross legged like a Buddha, but never felt I was doing it right so I thought I probably wouldn’t do much better with this.
+I was attending a group for brain injury survivors run by Headway.
+Jo, an OT there, started to teach us about mindfulness meditation.
+A couple of times in the past I’d tried sitting cross legged like a Buddha.
+But I never felt I was doing it right so I thought I probably wouldn’t do much better with this.
 But I was wrong.

-Jo was ready for the preconceived ideas we had about meditation and explained how mindfulness is different, and that you don’t need to be spiritual to feel the benefits.
+Jo was ready for the preconceived ideas we had about meditation and explained how mindfulness is different.
+You don’t need to be spiritual to feel the benefits.

 Anyone can do mindfulness meditation and you don’t have to spend a long time doing it either.